-The studies, published in European Respiratory Journal and Journal of Clinical Investigation Insight, describe how the normal lung is kept clean by long mucus bundles formed in glands are moved along the airways and thus "sweeping” and cleaning the surface.
+The studies, published in the European Respiratory Journal and Journal of Clinical Investigation Insight, describe how the normal lung is kept clean by long mucus bundles formed in glands are moved along the airways and thus "sweeping” and cleaning the surface.

 When particles or irritant substances are inhaled, they temporarily bring the mucus bundles to a halt.
 Meanwhile, the cilia collect the debris onto the bundles, and these are then efficiently cleared out of the lungs when the bundles start moving again.

 In a lung infection or chronic lung disease, the lung mucus is transformed into a virtually immobile mucus layer against which the cilia are powerless.
-This layer keeps bacteria away from the epithelial cells and thereby protecting it.
+This layer keeps bacteria away from the epithelial cells and thereby protecting them.

 Both defensive and harmful